ryi06/NetTIME/preprocess/README.md

 ### Step 2: retrieve feature signal tracks and target labels
-For each dataset (train, validation and test), we need to retrieve feature signals (DNase-seq signal and HOCOMOCO motif enrichment) as well as target labels (from conserved and relaxed peak sets). `preprocess_v1-2_retrieve_signal.sh` retrieves necessary data and performs zscore normalization on the retrieved feature signals.
+For each dataset (training, validation and test), we need to retrieve feature signals (DNase-seq signal and HOCOMOCO motif enrichment) as well as target labels (from conserved and relaxed peak sets). `preprocess_v1-2_retrieve_signal.sh` retrieves necessary data and performs zscore normalization on the retrieved feature signals.
 For small datasets, we can do this sequentially by running the following:
 ```
-declare -a datasets=("train" "validation" "test")
+declare -a datasets=("training" "validation" "test")
 for dset in "${datasets[@]}"; do
 	EXAMPLE_PICKLE="../data/datasets/training_example/${dset}/${dset}_minOverlap200_maxUnion600_example.pkl"
 	REGION_BED="../data/metadata/training_example/${dset}_regions.bed"